 LLL: Any fun facts you’d like to share with your fans?

-EC: My fun fact is that I starting singing because of the song Hakuna Matata.
+EC: My fun fact is that I started singing because of the song Hakuna Matata.